 Ayutthaya was the capital of Siam from 1350 to 1767.
 During the reign of King Narai between 1657 and 1688, Siam reached its zenith and had contacts with many kingdoms and cultures including the court of King Louis XIV of France.
 A Burmese invasion in 1767 ended the Siamese Kingdom and the capital city was eventually moved to Bangkok.
 Hollywood’s portrayal of its blockbuster movie, “The King and I” captures some of the magic of this ancient kingdom.

-Dynamic Architecture of the Floating market
+Vernacular Architecture of Thailand’s floating market

 An Urban Experience